carpentries/instructor-training/episodes/04-performance.md

 Everyone has nervous habits.
 While these habits are often not as noticeable as you would think, it's good to identify ways to keep yourself from pacing, or fiddling with your jewellery, or not looking at the audience.

-Mickey Mouse version of self.
-(not done writing yet)
+For example, many of us become "Mickey Mouse" versions of ourselves when we're nervous, i.e., we talk more rapidly than usual, in a higher-pitched voice, and wave our arms around more than we usually would.

-But just like everyone has their own nervous habit, each person has their own particular strength.
+But just like everyone has their own nervous habit, each person has their own strengths.
 Musicians can be very different (but equally effective!) in their performance of the same piece; similarly, teachers can present the same material in very different ways.
 The uniqueness of your teaching style can and should be based on your strengths.
 This is why it's just as important to identify strengths